Chesapeake Beach Railway: Origins

-In 1891, Baltimore lawyer (and later Maryland governor) Edwin Warfield and others organized the Washington & Chesapeake Beach Railway to connect Washington, D.C., with 3,000 acres (12 km²) of virgin bay front property at Fishing Creek where they would build a resort.
+In 1891, Baltimore lawyer (and later Maryland governor) Edwin Warfield and others organized the Washington & Chesapeake Beach Railway to connect Washington, D.C., with 3,000 acres (12 km2) of virgin bay front property at Fishing Creek where they would build a resort.
 Their Chesapeake Beach, Maryland, resort was to be a vacation spot for the rich and middle class alike, with two grand hotels, a boardwalk, racetrack, and amusements.
 A pier would accommodate Chesapeake Bay excursion steamers from Baltimore, Annapolis, and Eastern Shore points.
-In 1894 the W&CBR was granted a charter to incorporate the Town of Chesapeake Beach.
-The grand schemes of the W&CBR were never to be implemented, however and the railway was placed in receivership in 1895.
+In 1894, the W&CBR was granted a charter to incorporate the Town of Chesapeake Beach.
+Its grand schemes never bore fruit, and the railway was placed in receivership in 1895.

 A new company, the Chesapeake Beach Railway Company, took up the idea in 1896.
-In 1897 Otto Mears was placed in control of the company.
-He started construction in October 1897 at B & O's Alexandria branch north of present Deane Avenue between Benning and Kenilworth.
+In 1897, Otto Mears was placed in control of the company.
+He started construction in October 1897 at the B&O Railroad's Alexandria branch north of present-day Deane Avenue between Benning and Kenilworth.
 On April 7, 1898, the Chesapeake Beach Railway was given the franchise of the W&CBR.
-Mears optimistically anticipated that the railroad would be completed by July 1898.
-Before it could open, a draw span bridge over the Patuxent River would have to be built below Bristol.
-The Patuxent River being navigable as far north as Bristol had to be left unencumbered to steamboat traffic.
-Plans had to be approved by the US Army Corps of Engineers.
-A contract to construct the bridge was awarded to the Youngstown Bridge Company and after numerous delays, the bridge was fully operational as of May 1899.
+Mears optimistically anticipated that the railroad would be completed by July 1898—though before it could open, a draw span bridge would have to be built over the Patuxent River below Bristol to permit steamboat traffic.
+Plans were approved by the U.S. Army Corps of Engineers, a contract to construct the bridge was awarded to the Youngstown Bridge Company, and, after numerous delays, the bridge was open by May 1899.
+Like much of the rail infrastructure throughout the United States, the CBR was built and maintained predominantly by African-American workers.
+The CBR was segregated by race, with separate waiting rooms and rail cars for African-Americans.